artefactory/train-fastai-custom-aiplatform/README.md

   You will find on this Drive all the files that are necessary to train a classifier in 5 languages (English, French, Korean, Japanese or Chinese):
   - A labelled dataset to train your classifier (that can be replaced by your own)
-  - A pretrained language model (forward or backward may be available) defined by three files:
+  - A pretrained language model (forward or backward may be available) defined by four files:
     - A vocab.pkl file corresponding to the vocabulary of the LM
     - A config.json file where the configuration of the model is encoded
-    - A weights.pth file containing the weights of the model You will be able to specify if you want to use a backward model to train your classifier if it's available (which is usually more efficient).
+    - A weights.pth file containing the weights of the model
+    - A spm.model file corresponding to the sentencepiece tokenizer used by the model You will be able to specify if you want to use a backward model to train your classifier if it's available (which is usually more efficient).
 English LM being already handled by Fastai, no pretrained LM is necessary for this language.

 - Define global variables